ccbskillssem/snakemake_fa23/README.md

 The short-read *Fructilactobacillus sanfranciscensis* data used in this workshop is from [Rogalski et al 2020](https://www.sciencedirect.com/science/article/pii/S0944501320304936).
 The `vcfR` heatmap plotting script is a modified version of a script from [Olawoye et al 2020](https://doi.org/10.7717/peerj.10121).

 Thank you to my wonderful research group, [The Sudmant Lab](sudmantlab.org).
 As always, I am especially for my advisor Dr. Peter Sudmant and mentor Dr. Juan Manuel Vazquez.
 Everything I do is only possible because I stand upon the shoulders of giants. 🌟

+## Contact info
+If you'd like to stay in touch, please feel free to connect with me using any of the platforms [here](linktr.ee/stacy_li).
+If you're local, come and say hi at the next CCB event 👋